You need to switch from instant coffee today

 We recommend the Aeropress because it is extremely quick but still makes a great cup of coffee.

-One of the other major benefits of instant coffee is that it is fairly cheap.
-However, we don't necessarily think that this is as good of a thing as it first appears.
+Another major benefit of instant coffee is that it is fairly cheap.
+However, this is not as good of a thing as it first appears.

 One of the reasons why our coffee is a higher price than an instant coffee you can buy from a supermarket is because we pay premium prices to our coffee farmers and cooperatives.